graphiti-api/graphiti/docs/upgrading.md

 ## Deprecations you should fix {#deprecations-you-should-fix}

-Every name below still works, warns, and will be removed in the next major.
-They're easy fixes though, so why not now?
+Every name below still works, warns, and goes away in the next major.
+They are all quick to fix now.

 | 1.x | 2.0 |
 | --- | --- |